-Customer segmentation is a critical strategy for small and medium-sized enterprises (SMEs) looking to maximise profits, rather than just a buzzword in the business world.
-By dividing your clientele into distinct groups of various characteristics, you can tailor marketing efforts more effectively, boosting sales and revenue.
-However, when you incorporate financial data into the mix, Segmentation becomes even more powerful, allowing you to pinpoint your most lucrative clients and allocate resources accordingly.
+Customer segmentation is not a buzzword in business but a critical strategy that small and medium-sized enterprises (SMEs) should use to maximise profit.
+Dividing your clientele into distinct groups of various characteristics makes marketing more successful and increases sales and revenues.
+However, when financial data comes into the scenario, the segmentation becomes even more powerful, and you will be able to identify your most lucrative clients.

-Have you ever encountered frustrations with companies that fail to grasp your unique needs and instead offer one-size-fits-all strategies?
-Do you often receive generic plans and strategies that don’t consider your personalised requirements?
-Here is why customer segmentation matters.
+Have you ever experienced frustrations dealing with companies that cannot understand your needs and merely dish out one-size-fits-all strategies?
+Do you usually get blanket plans and strategies that do not consider your specific requirements?
+Well, let’s see why the segmentation of customers matters.

 How Segmentation Improves Finance